smavuleti/simple-js-app/README.md

 This project aims to build a small web application using **HTML**, **CSS**, and **JavaScript**.
 The application will load data from an external API and allow users to view a list of data items and see detailed information about a selected item.

 ---

-## Project Context

-This project provides an opportunity to learn programming by completing a fully functional JavaScript web application.
-While the main focus is on JavaScript, creating an aesthetically pleasing and user-friendly application is essential.
-The completed app should be a portfolio-ready project showcasing your technical and design skills.

----